Wormnest/imvu_cal3d/README.md

   script assigns increasing material numbers starting from 0 to each submesh.
-However in certain cases like updating an existing mesh or making a custom head the submeshes might need a fixed material number. e.g. with a head the third material is for the eyes which would get material id 2 but it needs material id 5, therefore add [5] to the material name e.g. eyes_material[5].
+However in certain cases like updating an existing mesh or making a custom head the submeshes might need a fixed material number. e.g. with a head the third material is for the eyelashes which would get material id 2 (because numbering starts at 0) but it needs material id 5, therefore add [5] to the material name e.g. eyelashes_material[5]
 * Bugfix: incorrect shapekey id assignment.
 * Reduce size of exported mesh: certain vertices where exported twice.
-* IMVU's Morph Target tutorial wrongly states one of the morph suffixes as .Averaged, it should be .Average (see IMVU's Avatar Morph Animations page).
+* IMVU's Morph Target tutorial wrongly states one of the morph suffixes as .Averaged, it should be .Average as seen on IMVU's Avatar Morph Animations page.

 The latest version of this script can always be found here: https://bitbucket.org/jacobb/imvu_cal3d